luizbgomide/EclipsePhase2e-ptbr/src/19/01-glossary.md

 - **ITN:** The interplanetary transport network; using gravity to move between planets using minimal fuel.
 - **Jamming:** Teleoperating a bot via an immersive AR overlay and “becoming” the drone.
 - **JSFI:** Jovian Space Force Intelligence.
-- **The Junkyard:** The layer of junk and debris in low Earth orbit.
+- **Junkyard, The:** The layer of junk and debris in low Earth orbit.
 - **Junta:** The military regime that dictates the Jovian Republic.
 - **KBO:** Kuiper Belt object.
 - **Kuiper Belt:** A region extending from Neptune’s orbit to about 55&nbsp;AU, lightly populated with asteroids, comets, and dwarf planets.